zpainter/iassist/content/conferences/program-planning-manual.md

 The Lightning Talks Coordinator has the following duties:

-- Decide which PK proposals to accept and reject.
-Criteria used are: appropriateness of the proposed content, fit with conference theme, and length of session (8 is the maximum number of PKs that a one hour session can handle).
-Most proposals are accepted, but should still be ranked since there are usually 1-2 submissions from other types that are given the option to switch to a PK.

-- Handle all communication with PK presenters.
+- Handle all communication with lightning talk presenters.

-- Collect bios of all PK presenters for session introductions.
+- Collect bios of all presenters for session introductions.
 Request any special accommodations (the most common is going earlier in session due to travel), etc.

-- Collect all PK presentation files before the conference so they can be loaded and ready to present on the day of.
+- Communicate how to load presentation files before the conference.

 - Chair the session the day of, introducing each presenter, and troubleshooting any issues (there are almost always minor technical issues, but just stay calm and keep the show going!).
-- Share presentation files with program committee for conference archive.

 ## Planning Timeline